-Central Retinal Vein Occlusion (CRVO) Diagnosis
+Central Retinal Vein Occlusion (CRVO) Diagnosis and Treatment

 Your ophthalmologist will widen (dilate) your pupils with eye drops and check your retina.
 They will also do a scan of the retina called OCT to look for retinal swelling, which causes vision to decrease.

 They may do a test called fluorescein angiography.
 Yellow dye (called fluorescein) is injected into a vein, usually in your arm.
 The dye travels through your blood vessels.
 A special camera takes photos of your retina as the dye travels throughout the vessels.
 This test shows if the retinal vein is blocked.